Nightwing and Firestorm: Chilled Memories, Chapter 2: Madwoman

 They led me to think Devin would meet me at the campus bookstore.
 They deliberately dressed me in provocative clothes and heavy make-up and then left me to wait for an hour in the cold while they knew he had never considered dating me.
 I’m even feeling sick.
 I suppose I’ve caught a chill.
 It’s not important.
 How could my world get any colder?

-Ronnie never got to meet the Hudson University physics staff, since he and Martin spotted a scene of violence from one of the lab windows.
-Killer Frost was in the middle of the campus quad, and a blonde woman was being crushed by ever-growing clusters that closed in around her from all sides as Frost laughed that same inhuman laugh.
+Ronnie Raymind never got to meet the Hudson University physics staff, since he and Martin Stein spotted a scene of violence from one of the lab windows.
+Killer Frost was in the middle of the campus quad, and a blonde woman was being crushed by ever-growing ice clusters that closed in around her from all sides, while Frost laughed that same inhuman laugh.

 Professor Stein’s voice echoed in his head as he commented on all they experienced.
 “I think hot pursuit was a particularly ironic choice of words, considering our foe!”

 Firestorm nodded as they flew closer.
-He waved his hand and converted the crushing ice to feathers, then created a huge fan out of thin air.
+Waving his hand, he converted the crushing ice to feathers, then created a huge fan out of thin air.
 They blew the mounds of feathers into Killer Frost, who shrieked as she vanished beneath the cascade.

 “I knew she was chicken!” joked Ronnie.

-Firestorm gasped as ice formed across his body and he crashed to the ground.
+It was Firestorm’s turn to gasp, as ice formed across his body, and he crashed to the ground.
 He fought to burn free of the formation as it continued to grow across his body.
-Prof!
+Prof! he thought.
 She created the ice sheath from afar, just by thinking.
-Didn’t know she could do that! he thought.
+Didn’t know she could do that!

-A whirling sphere slammed into her face as Nightwing appeared and said, “Sorry to interrupt, but there’s a Zamboni with your name on it over there!”
+A whirling sphere slammed into Killer Frost’s face as Nightwing appeared and said, “Sorry to interrupt, but there’s a Zamboni with your name on it over there!”

 Killer Frost scowled and said, “You again?
 Perhaps I should eliminate you now and savor the dismemberment of my old foe in leisure.”

 Nightwing bent over Firestorm’s prone form and slipped him a small device.
-He flipped it on, and a portable laser sliced through the ice, which had stopped forming when Frost’s attention wavered.
+As he flipped it on, a portable laser sliced through the ice, which had stopped forming when Frost’s attention wavered.

-He bought me time to use our own nuclear blasts to melt free.
-If she had not dropped her concentration because of his blow, we’d be ice cream by now! thought Ronnie.
+He bought me time to use our own nuclear blasts to melt free, Ronnie realized.
+If she had not dropped her concentration because of his blow, we’d be ice cream by now!

 [(*) Editor’s note: See Justice League of America: World’s Fiercest.]

 Killer Frost smiled at them with malice and lethal intent.
-She moved effortlessly into air as nearly solid drifts of cold air lofted up skyward.
-She strolled toward them with no sign of human fear or any weakness.
+Moving effortlessly into the air as nearly solid drifts of cold air lofted up skyward, she strolled toward them with no sign of human fear or any weakness.

-Firestorm heard Stein’s voice in his head.
-The professor said, “She must be after all of those former students from her undergraduate days who mistreated her.
+Firestorm heard Stein’s voice in his head as the Professor said, “She must be after all of those former students from her undergraduate days who mistreated her.
 I seem to recall some connection between Louise Lincoln and Sharon Dinning.”

-Killer Frost saw the fallen Sharon being carried to safety, and she gestured to create a massive glacier of ice across the nearby trees.
-They shattered and fell directly toward the fleeing people as her laughter echoed like the crisp snap of crushed leaves in fall.
+As Killer Frost spotted the fallen Sharon being carried to safety, she created a massive glacier of ice across the nearby trees with a mere gesture of her hand.
+The glacier then shattered, falling directly toward the fleeing people, while the villainess’ laughter echoed like the crisp snap of crushed leaves in fall.

-Nightwing fired a line across the distance and swung in to carry the threesome out of the path of the falling trees.
-He managed to get them out of the way but took a hard fall in doing so.
-Again he had placed others before his own safety.
+Firing a line across the distance, Nightwing swung in to carry the threesome out of the path of the falling trees.
+Though he managed to get them out of the way, he took a hard fall himself, having again placed others before his own safety.

-Firestorm flew upward and said, “So, Frosty, are you still in love with me?”
+As Firestorm flew upward, he said, “So, Frosty, are you still in love with me?”

-She sneered in disgust and sent him reeling as intense cold blasted him downward into the pond below.
+Killer Frost sneered in disgust and sent him reeling, blasting him with intense cold downward into the pond below.
 Instantly, she solidified the waters around his body until they formed a solid prison.
-She lowered herself and said, “I am sick with shame about how I was forced to love you when those red skies swept across the world. (*) Let me redeem myself with your broken body!”
+As she lowered herself, she said, “I am sick with shame about how I was forced to love you when those red skies swept across the world. (*) Let me redeem myself with your broken body!”

 [(*) Editor’s note: See “The Summoning,” Crisis on Infinite Earths #1 (April, 1985).]

 Ronnie frowned as she drew closer.
-He knew his incredible body energy had been too much for the original Frost to absorb.
-That villainess had died trying to do so; however, Crystal Frost had been damaged by the method used to imprison her during her last time in captivity, and this new Frost had no such limitations.
-Her kiss might be too much for us!
-Got to fight the sudden rush the cold has given me and concentrate, he thought.
+He knew his incredible body energy had been too much for the original Killer Frost to absorb, and that villainess had died in her attempt to do so.
+However, Crystal Frost had been damaged by the method used to imprison her during her last time in captivity, while this new Frost had no such limitations.
+Her kiss might be too much for us! he realized.
+Got to fight the sudden rush the cold has given me and concentrate!

-He waited as she drew nearer, and, as her pouty lips drew closer to his mouth, she shrieked and fell back.
-“You craven male dolt,” she sputtered as she retreated from his proximity.
+Firestorm waited as she drew nearer, and as her pouty lips drew closer to his mouth, she shrieked and fell back.
+“You craven male dolt!” she sputtered, retreating from his proximity.

-Figured changing the air immediately around me to pure freon would repel her.
-She can’t stand such intense cold, mused Firestorm.
+Figured changing the air immediately around me to pure freon would repel her, mused Firestorm.
+She can’t stand such intense cold.

 “Well done, lad!” echoed Stein.

-Nightwing returned as she vanished in a swirling storm of ice.
-He said, “Firestorm, I think the girl she attacked will recover.
+As the villainess vanished in a swirling storm of ice, Nightwing returned and said, “Firestorm, I think the girl she attacked will recover.
 Her name is Sharon Denning.
 She was homecoming queen years ago.
 And the first girl Frost attacked was runner-up.”

 Firestorm nodded.
 “Was a Louise Lincoln on the court, too?
 That’s Frosty’s real name.”